 - Pregnant or thinking of becoming pregnant

-- If you are switching from an oral steroid to mometasone nasal spray (which is a nasal steroid), your healthcare provider should slowly decrease your dose of the oral steroid.
-Stopping an oral steroid too quickly can be very dangerous.
+- If you are switching from an oral steroid to beclomethasone nasal aerosol (which is a nasal steroid), your healthcare provider should slowly decrease your dose of the oral steroid.
+Stopping an oral steroid too quickly can be dangerous.

-- Like all steroids, mometasone nasal spray may slow down the growth rate of children and teenagers.
+- Like all steroids, beclomethasone nasal aerosol may slow down the growth rate of children and teenagers.
 Contact your child's healthcare provider if you are concerned about a slow growth rate in your child.

-- Mometasone nasal spray is considered a pregnancy Category C medication.
-This means that it may not be safe for use during pregnancy, although the full risks are not currently known (see Nasonex and Pregnancy).
+- Beclomethasone nasal aerosol is a pregnancy Category C medication.
+This means that it may not be safe for use during pregnancy, although the full risks are currently unknown (see Qnasl and Pregnancy).

-- It is unknown if mometasone (the active ingredient of mometasone nasal spray) passes through breast milk.
-Therefore, if you are breastfeeding or plan to start breastfeeding, discuss this with your healthcare provider prior to taking the drug (see Nasonex and Breastfeeding).
+- It is unknown if beclomethasone, the active ingredient of beclomethasone nasal aerosol, passes through breast milk.
+Therefore, if you are breastfeeding or plan to start, discuss this with your healthcare provider prior to using the product (see Qnasl and Breastfeeding).